h183502/dat110public/week12/week12.md

 A file can then be looked up by any client from any node in the ring (see the fig).
 The resolution for a file starts from this node.

 The current implementation of the project allows the simulation of chord ring in a single machine environment.
-To use multi computer requires two slight modifications.
+To use multi computer simulation requires two slight modifications.
 1. In the Node class constructor - change the setNodeIP to use the IP address of the machine (setNodeIP(InetAddress.getLocalHost().getHostAddress())) instead of setNodeIP(nodename).
 2. In the Util class, use registry = LocateRegistry.getRegistry(ipaddress, StaticTracker.PORT) and comment out registry = LocateRegistry.getRegistry(StaticTracker.PORT);

-When this is done, you can now start the chord project on each machine.
+When these changes are made, you can then start the chord project on different machines.

 The ChordDHT is provided to you as a complete system that allows you to test read and write requests from any client and also test the quorum-based consistency protocol.